-The Corporation is not sending the Notice of Meeting, the Circular and other proxy-related materials (collectively, the "Meeting Materials") directly to Non-Registered Holders (as hereinafter defined) who are "non-objecting beneficial owners" (or NOBOs).
+The Corporation is not sending the Notice of Meeting, the Circular and other proxy-related materials (collectively, the "Meeting Materials") directly to Non-Registered Holders (as hereinafter defined) and is not relying on the notice-and-access provisions of securities laws for delivery to either Registered Holders or Non-Registered Holders.
 Meeting Materials are being sent through Broadridge Communications Corporation, and the Corporation assumes the delivery costs thereof.
-Furthermore, the Corporation intends to pay for the delivery of Meeting Materials to Non-Registered Holders who are "objecting beneficial owners" (or OBOs).
+If you are a Non-Registered Holder, your Intermediary (as hereinafter defined) should send you a voting instruction form along with the Meeting Materials.
 Refer to the section entitled "Voting Information" to find out if you are a Non-Registered Holder.

-The board of directors of the Corporation (the "Board of Directors") approved the contents of this Circular and authorized it to be sent to each shareholder who is eligible to receive notice of, and vote his or her shares at the Meeting, as well as to the Corporation's auditor and each of its directors.
+The board of directors of the Corporation (the "Board of Directors") approved the contents of this Circular and authorized it to be sent to each shareholder who is eligible to receive notice of, and vote his or her shares at, the Meeting, as well as to the Corporation's auditor and each of its directors.

-Unless otherwise indicated, all information provided in this Circular is given as at April 12, 2016.
+Unless otherwise indicated, all information provided in this Circular is given as at April 11, 2017.